JuuHuu/blog/content/posts/20241205_powershell_tab/index.md

 showTaxonomies: true
 ---

-WIndows termial seems have a big update.
+Windows terminal seems have a big update.
 We could split the Windows terminal tab instead of open multiply tabs.
-This feature comined with wsl would have a lot of beneifts.
+This feature combined with wsl would have a lot of benefits.

 ## Split the tab

 - RIght click the tag
 - Choose "Split tab"

-Then the tag is splited
+Then the tag is split

 ![](1.png)